material-motion/material-motion/specifications/plans/Pinchable.md

 ## Overview

-Enables an element to be scaled using a pinch gesture.
+Enables an element's size to be scaled using a pinch gesture.

 ## Contract